PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

 What Is Supported?
 ------------------
-PhotonLib supports simulation of a Photon Vision camera and processor moving about a field on a robot.
+PhotonLib supports simulation of a camera and coprocessor running PhotonVision moving about a field on a robot.

 You can use this to help validate your robot code's behavior in simulation without special wrappers or additional hardware.